zhmcclient/zhmc-prometheus-exporter/README.rst

 Python that retrieves metrics from the `IBM Z`_ Hardware Management Console (HMC) and exports them to the `Prometheus`_ monitoring system.

+The exporter attempts to stay up as much as possible, for example it performs automatic session renewals with the HMC if the logon session expires, and it survives HMC reboots and automatically picks up metrics collection again once the HMC come back up.

 .. _IBM Z: https://www.ibm.com/it-infrastructure/z
 .. _Prometheus exporter: https://prometheus.io/docs/instrumenting/exporters/
 .. _Prometheus: https://prometheus.io